about & contact

 2018 Solo exhibition Legal Implications of a Dream at RawArt Gallery, curated by Leah Abir, Tel Aviv (IL)

-2018 Performance and installation Advertising Anarchism (Reklamuojant anarchizmą) in a group exhibition JCDecaux Prize: Dignity, Contemporary Art Center, Vilnius (LT)
+2018 Performance and installation Advertising Anarchism in the group show JCDecaux Prize: Dignity, Contemporary Art Center, Vilnius (LT)

 2018 Scenography and costumes for The Perfect Match by E. Ionesco, director Paulius Ignatavičius, Šiauliai Drama Theatre (LT)

-2018 Writing, directing and scenography for the performance Bakunin.
-The show premiered in the Venice Biennale Architettura 2018, Laboratorio Artistico Pietra in Turin and Sirenos International Theatre Festival in Vilnius (IT/LT)
+2018 Performance Bakunin.
+Premiere at the Venice Biennale Architettura 2018, Lithuanian pavilion, later performed at Laboratorio Artistico Pietra in Turin and Sirenos International Theatre Festival in Vilnius (IT/LT)

-2018 Scenography and costumes for The Door (Durys), written and directed by Jo Stromgren, Lithuanian National Drama Theatre, Vilnius (LT)
+2018 Scenography and costumes for The Door, written and directed by Jo Stromgren, Lithuanian National Drama Theatre, Vilnius (LT)

-2018 Scenography for M. Crimp's In the Republic of Happiness (Laimės Respublikoje), director Mantas Jančiauskas, Lithuanian National Drama Theatre, Vilnius (LT)
+2018 Scenography for M. Crimp's In the Republic of Happiness, director Mantas Jančiauskas, Lithuanian National Drama Theatre, Vilnius (LT)

 2018/19 Artistic research at a.pass (advanced performance and scenography studies) research institute in Brussels (BE)

-2017 Nomination 'Best Scenography' for The Golden Stage Cross (highest Lithuanian theatre award) for Europeans (Europiečiai) (LT)
+2017 Nomination 'Best Scenography' for The Golden Stage Cross for Europeans (LT)

-2017 Scenography for P. Highsmith‘s The Talented Mr.Ripley, director Thomas Birkmeir, The Austrian National Youth Theatre (Theater der Jugend), Vienna (AT)
+2017 Scenography for P. Highsmith‘s The Talented Mr.Ripley, director Thomas Birkmeir, Theater der Jugend, Vienna (AT)

-2016 Scenography and costumes for Europeans (Europiečiai) based on Aeschylus' The Suppliants and other texts, director Paulius Ignatavičius, Vilniaus Mažasis Teatras (LT)
+2016 Scenography and costumes for Europeans, director Paulius Ignatavičius, Vilniaus Mažasis Teatras (LT)

-2016 Scenography for W. Herrndorf‘s Tschick, director Thomas Birkmeir, The Austrian National Youth Theatre (Theater der Jugend), Vienna (AT)
+2016 Scenography for W. Herrndorf‘s Tschick, director Thomas Birkmeir, Theater der Jugend, Vienna (AT)

 2015 Monography Conditions of Creativity: Ethnographic research among young